vancesteven/PlanetProfile/README.md

   * Due to various complications it is not currently implemented.

 ## Setup
-1. Install SeaFreeze with pip using the command: pip3 install SeaFreeze
+1. Install SeaFreeze and MoonMag with pip using the command: pip3 install SeaFreeze MoonMag
   1. Note: This step should be completed only after all necessary prerequisites are installed for your conda environment.
 1. If TauP functionality is desired in Matlab, download ~~matTaup (https://github.com/g2e/seizmo/) and add mattaup, misc, and models to Utilities folder~~.
 1. Install magnetic induction data by downloading all .mat files from https://zenodo.org/record/5057572 into the MagneticInduction/FTdata folder.